+We would remember here that results of such research depend largely of the sample size.
+Looking at childhood diarrhea, Dr J. Jacob. demonstrated this very well and concluded: "Previous studies have shown a positive treatment effect of individualized homeopathic treatment for acute childhood diarrhoea, but sample sizes were small and results were just at or near the level of statistical significance.
+Because all three studies followed the same basic study design, the combined data from these three studies were analyzed to obtain greater statistical power.
 Methods: Three double blind clinical trials of diarrhoea in 242 children ages 6 months to 5 years were analyzed as 1 group.
 Children were randomized to receive either an individualized homeopathic medicine or placebo to be taken as a single dose after each unformed stool for 5 days.
 Parents recorded daily stools on diary cards, and health workers made home visits daily to monitor children.
 The duration of diarrhoea was defined as the time until there were less than 3 unformed stools per day for 2 consecutive days.
 A meta-analysis of the effect-size difference of the three studies was also conducted.

 Results: Combined analysis shows a duration of diarrhoea of 3.3 days in the homeopathy group compared with 4.1 in the placebo group (P = 0.008).
 The meta-analysis shows a consistent effect-size difference of approximately 0.66 day (P = 0.008).

 Conclusions: The results from these studies confirm that individualized homeopathic treatment decreases the duration of acute childhood diarrhoea and suggest that larger sample sizes be used in future homeopathic research to ensure adequate statistical power.
-Homeopathy should be considered for use as an adjunct to oral rehydration for this illness.\,186
+Homeopathy should be considered for use as an adjunct to oral rehydration for this illness."
+(239)

-Leptospirosis: Homeopathy is associated with dramatic reduction in Leptospirosis infection in Cuban population.
-This publication (July 2010) provides fascinating evidence that a highly dilute substance, prepared according to homeopathic principles, may contribute to the prevention of Leptospirosis, also known as Weil's Disease.
-In Cuba, Leptospirosis is recorded by an efficient national surveillance programme.
+Leptospirosis: Homeopathy is associated with dramatic reduction in Leptospirosis infection in the Cuban population.
+This publication (July 2010) (240) provides fascinating evidence that a highly dilute substance, prepared according to homeopathic principles, may contribute to the prevention of Leptospirosis, also known as Weil's Disease.
+In Cuba, Leptospirosis is recorded by an efficient national surveillance program.
 Its incidence correlates closely with heavy rainfall and subsequent flooding.
-In late 2007, in response to a developing epidemic, and with only enough vaccine to treat 15,000 highrisk people, the government decided to treat the entire population of the region, over one year of age, with a homeopathic medicine.
+In late 2007, in response to a developing epidemic, and with only enough vaccine to treat 15,000 high-risk people, the government decided to treat the entire population of the region, over one year of age, with a homeopathic medicine.
 This was prepared from the inactivated causative organism provided by the Cuban National Vaccine Institute.

 The homeopathic medicine was given to the 2.3 million population of the provinces usually worst affected.
 Within a few weeks the number of cases had fallen from 38 to 4 cases per 100,000 per week, significantly fewer than the historically-based forecast for those weeks of the year.
 The 8.8 million population of the other provinces did not receive homeopathic treatment and the incidence was as forecast.
-The effect appeared to be sustained: there was an 84% reduction in infection in the treated region in the following year (2008) when, for the first time, incidence did not correlate with rainfall.
-In the same period, incidence in the untreated region increased by 22%.
+The effect appeared to be sustained: there was an 84 % reduction in infection in the treated region in the following year (2008) when, for the first time, incidence did not correlate with rainfall.
+In the same period, incidence in the untreated region increased by 22 %.

 "Infectious diseases are still the bane of humanity, particularly in the developing world", states Dr Sara Eames, President of the Faculty of Homeopathy.
-"Anything which appears to reduce infection rates in a potentially fatal infection, particularly when it can be
+"Anything which appears to reduce infection rates in a potentially fatal infection, particularly when it can be prepared and delivered quickly, safely and cost effectively, has to be taken seriously and studied further."